GeoGenetics-edu/case-study-data-processing-documentation-team-5/README.md

 # Day1

-Go to the wokring directory and make a "mirror" link to the files
+Go to the working directory and make a symbolic link to the files

 ```
 cd ~/course/wdir/day2/mapping/